spraphul/blog/_posts/2020-03-29-quarantine.md

 of the tiring schedule.

 From the climate perspective, the air seems fresher than before.
 The nature is balancing itself.
 Pollution level has reduced.
-People are cooperating by socially distancing themselved instead of clashing with each other in the name of religions.
+People are cooperating by socially distancing themselves instead of clashing with each other in the name of religions.
 World is unified.

 ![skj](https://www.gannett-cdn.com/presto/2020/03/13/USAT/2e79fc5f-d2ad-4a62-8d02-e23bfd0b7600-RectThumb_SocialDistancing.png)